 Vegging Cannabis: Growing the Perfect Shape

-In this phase, you are looking to grow your small and new brands into healthy and big plants.
-For commercial production, it is best to grow your plants into a horizontal sea of buds that than can be beautifully exposed to light in the flowering stage and will create the best yield for you.
+In this phase, you are looking to grow your baby weed plants into big, healthy, bushy cannabis plants.
+If you have the space, it is best to grow your plants into a horizontal sea of buds that can then be beautifully exposed to light in the flowering stage and will create the best yield for you.
 Vegging cannabis is really a preparation for flowering stage.
 It sets the standards for your yield because now you are going to make the changes and tweaks that will later accelerate your yield in the flowering stage.